Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/add-baker-mw.rst

         #.
 Go to the **Multi Signature Transactions** tab, and then select **Make new proposal**.

         #.
-Click **Register as a Baker**.
+Click **Register as a Validator**.

         #.
-Select the account you want to add as baker account, and then select **Continue**.
+Select the account you want to add as validator account, and then select **Continue**.

         **Stake an amount**

-        You need to stake an amount of CCD on the account that you want to add as baker account.
+        You need to stake an amount of CCD on the account that you want to add as validator account.
 When you have staked an amount, the amount is still part of the balance, but you can't transfer it to other accounts.
 The account always shows how much of the balance that's been staked.

         #.
 Specify the amount that you want to stake where it says **Amount**.
-The more you stake the greater is the probability that your account will be chosen to bake the next block.
+The more you stake the greater is the probability that your account will be chosen to produce the next block.

-            Baker accounts receive a reward when they have baked a block, and the reward is added to the staked amount on the account by default.
+            Validator accounts receive a reward when they have produced a block, and the reward is added to the staked amount on the account by default.
 However, you can change this setting so that the reward is added to the disposable amount instead.

             -  Select **No, don’t restake** if you'd rather add the rewards to the disposable amount on the account.

         #.
-Choose if you want to open a baker pool so delegators may delegate stake to your baker.
+Choose if you want to open a staking pool so delegators may delegate stake to your validator.

-            - Choose Open to open your baker pool for this baker.
+            - Choose Open to open your staking pool for this validator.
 Click **Continue**.
 Click **Continue** after reviewing the commission rates.
-Enter your Baker metadata URL if you want to provide this information to potential delegators. **Click Continue**.
+Enter your Validator metadata URL if you want to provide this information to potential delegators. **Click Continue**.

-            - Choose Closed if you do not want to open a baker pool.
-Click **Continue** after reviewing the commission rates and Baker metadata URL.
+            - Choose Closed if you do not want to open a staking pool.
+Click **Continue** after reviewing the commission rates and Validator metadata URL.

         #.
 When you look at the **Transaction Details** in the left pane, you can see the identity of the account owner, the account where the CCD are staked from, the staked amount, the estimated fee, and whether rewards are going to be restaked.
 Verify that the details are as you intended.

         #.
 Select **Generate keys**.
-The baker keys are generated and the public keys are displayed in the left pane.
+The validator keys are generated and the public keys are displayed in the left pane.
 There are three public keys:

             - Election verify key
             - Signature verify key